Subscribe | Request an Article | List an Event | Invite a Writer | Write for WN | Login | Writers

 Watching Snails in the Rain

-By mid 2012, I'll be finishing my economics and international relations degree.
-I love writing, art, music, hanging out with my friends & being a productive night owl.
-You can find me on twitter @Meowsha.
-PS Cats are the best! :)
+I love writing, art, music, food, finance, hanging out with my favourites & being a productive night owl.

 Published September 15th 2011